mscws/cws-caseworker-parent-portal/README.md

 ## Automated Unit Testing
 The Unisys team leveraged tools to create automated unit and functional testing.
 The Unit Testing code coverage was nearly 100% and the evidence can be found in our codebase.
 Please refer to the GitHub Repositories Page [here](https://github.com/mscws/cws-caseworker-parent-portal/wiki/GitHub-Repositories) for further details.
 For front-end and back-end automated unit testing, we use JUnit 4 (License : Eclipse Public License 1.0).

+We used SonarQube Version 6.0 - LGPL v3 to perform a static code analysis and identify code quality and security issues.
+This tool was incorporated into our continuous integration build process.

 In addition automated unit testing, we also automated functional testing.
 Our functional testing coverage is documented in the [Suggested Testing Workflow](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Suggested-Testing-Workflow).
 We leveraged Selenium v2.53 (License : The Apache Software License, Version 2.0) for front-end testing and JUnit 4 (License : Eclipse Public License 1.0) for back-end testing.

 Finally, the team conducted guerilla testing to identify defects not found by automated testing.